harshit-sharma-gits/My-Blogs/clddfaltf000709l36mdsd5hd.md

 mv style.css newStyle.css
 ```

-File name changed from 'style.css' to 'newStyle.css'.
+The file name changed from 'style.css' to 'newStyle.css'.

-1. **cp command**
+* **cp command**

-The 'cp' command expands to **copy** and it helps to copy file/directory from one location to another.
+The 'cp' command expands to **copy** and it helps to copy files/directory from one location to another.
 For example:

 ```apache
 cp style.css src/style.css